 IV.
-MAIN LEGAL FRAMEWORK
+MAIN LEGAL FRAMEWORK1

-1. Regulation CSSF No. 10-4 concerning the application of Directive 2010/43/EU.

-2. CSSF Regulation N° 12-01 laying down detailed rules for the application of Article 42a of the law of 13 February 2007 relating to specialized investment funds concerning the requirements regarding risk management and conflicts of interest.

-3. The law of 12 July 2013 on Alternative Fund Investment Managers.

-4. Law of 13 February 2011 - Reinforcement of the fight against corruption.

-5. Directive 2004/39/CE (MiFID) and the following Directive 201/65/UE (MiFID II).
+- 1. Regulation CSSF No. 10-4 concerning the application of Directive 2010/43/EU. - 2.
+CSSF Regulation N° 15-07 laying down detailed rules for the application of Article 42a of the law of 13 February 2007 relating to specialized investment funds as regards the requirements in relation to risk management and conflicts of interest for specialised investment funds which are not referred to in the specific provisions of Part II of that law. - 3.
+The law of 12 July 2013 on Alternative Fund Investment Managers and Delegated regulation 231/2013 - 4.
+Law of 13 February 2011 Reinforcement of the fight against corruption. - 5.
+Directive 2004/39/CE (MiFID) and the following Directive 201/65/UE (MiFID II). - 6.
+CSSF Circular 18/698 on the Authorization and organization of Luxembourg investment fund managers. - 7.
+CSSF Circular 22/806 on outsourcing arrangements.

+1 Where the specialised investment fund is a member of a group, the policy shall also take into account any circumstances which may give rise to a conflict of interest arising as a result of the structure and business activities of other members of the group.